 - 15 M

-- 1. In a small skillet over medium heat, warm the olive oil.
+In a small skillet over medium heat, warm the olive oil.
 Add the garlic and cook, stirring frequently, until fragrant, 1 to 2 minutes.
-Be careful not to let the garlic scorch or the resulting sauce will taste bitter.
+Be careful not to let the garlic scorch or the resulting sauce will be bitter.